Top Priorities for Your Website

 The Admissions Web Ecosystem

-We have three websites within the Admissions web ecosystem:
+We have two websites within the Admissions web ecosystem:

 - Admissions Website.
 This is the primary hub of our web ecosystem.
 It provides critical information for prospective students, including topics such as the application process, campus life, majors, cost, and much more.
 We encourage you to link to our information whenever possible.

 - Admissions Blog.
 Our blog offers a space to expand on information relevant to prospective students, such as how to find the perfect major or things to do it Champaign-Urbana.
-Many of the articles on our blog are created using keyword research to maximize organic traffic.
-We also direct traffic to articles through other communications.
+It also includes narrative, long-form student stories that provide a more intimate picture of campus life.
+Many of the posts on our blog are created using keyword research to maximize organic traffic, and we direct traffic to posts through other communications.

 How to Measure Success